MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/EventBox.md

 Gnome::Gtk3::EventBox
 =====================

-A widget used to catch events for widgets which
+A widget used to catch events for widgets which do not have their own window

 Description
 ===========

     do not have their own window

 The **Gnome::Gtk3::EventBox** widget is a subclass of **Gnome::Gtk3::Bin** which also has its own window.
-It is useful since it allows you to catch events for widgets * which do not have their own window.
+It is useful since it allows you to catch events for widgets which do not have their own window.

 Synopsis
 ========